-Three Months Ended

-April 2, 2022 April 3, 2021

-Dividends per common share \$ .68 \$ .62
+Three Months Ended Six Months Ended July 2, 2022 July 3, 2021 July 2, 2022 July 3, 2021 Dividends per common share \$ .75 \$ .68 \$ 1.43 \$ 1.30

-In April 2022, subsequent to the end of the first quarter of 2022, our Board authorized the repurchase of shares of our common stock with a fair market value of up to \$750 million, excluding any fees, commissions or other expenses related to such purchases and in addition to the amount outstanding under our previous Board authorization.
+In April 2022, our Board authorized the repurchase of shares of our common stock with a fair market value of up to \$750 million, excluding any fees, commissions or other expenses related to such purchases and in addition to the amount outstanding under our previous Board authorization.
 Board authorizations remain in effect until shares in the amount authorized thereunder have been repurchased.
+As of July 2, 2022, shares of our common stock in the aggregate amount of \$840.8 million remained authorized for repurchase under our outstanding Board authorizations.